-Despite many people choosing the Panthers to take a dub in week 1, the Raiders secured their first win under their new moniker in a nail-biter.
-Carr looked comfortable in his offense as he worked yet another 4th quarter comeback, Jacobs rushed for 96 yards and 3 touchdowns to build on his thrilling rookie campaign, and even when defensive play-caller Nick Kwiatkoski left the game with a pectoral injury, the defense managed to hold it together just enough to clinch the win, coming up with a big stop on 4th and short to secure the 1-0 start to the 2020 season.
-Perhaps most surprising is that the Raiders, who fielded 11 new players and lost 2 cornerstone players during the game to injury, were able to come up with a win, despite their youthfulness and lack of prep time in the preseason.
+Despite many people choosing the Panthers to take a dub in week 1, the Raiders secured their first win under their new moniker in a nail biter.
+Carr looked comfortable in his offense as he worked yet another 4th quarter comeback, Jacobs rushed for 96 yards and 3 touchdowns to build on his thrilling rookie campaign, and even when defensive play caller Nick Kwiatkoski left the game with a pectoral injury, the defense managed to hold it together just enough to clinch the win, coming up with a big stop on 4th and short to secure the 1-0 start to the 2020 season.
+Perhaps most surprising is that the Raiders, who fielded 11 new players and lost two cornerstone players during the game to injury, were able to come up with a win, despite their youthfulness and lack of prep time in preseason.
 While all teams have experienced the latter, the fact that the Raiders youngsters could overcome it is very promising.

 As for their upcoming opponent, the Saints offense looked shaky, and Michael Thomas is out after he suffered an ankle injury versus Tampa.
 The Raiders could well defy odds again and go 2-0 next week at Allegiant Stadium.
 But even after just one game, people are already realising the potential of this Raiders team.